Mass Spectra and Decay of Mesons under Strong External Magnetic Field: Numerical Results

-In Fig. 4.(a), the corresponding coupling constant $ g _ {\pi_0 qq} $ increases slightly with the increase of magnetic field when we choose a fixed temperature.
-When it comes to $T_{Mott}$, the $ g _ {\pi_0 qq} $ drops down significantly.
-That's because when $ T = T_{Mott} $, all $\pi_0$ mesons decay to quarks, and after this temperature $ g _ {\pi_0 qq} $ turns into 0.
-In Fig. 4.(b), the corresponding coupling constant $ g _ {\sigma qq} $ also increase with the increase of magnetic field.
+In Fig.~\ref{fig4}.(a), the corresponding coupling constant $ g _ {\pi_0 qq} $ increases slightly with the increase of magnetic field when we choose a fixed temperature.
+In Fig.~\ref{fig4}.(b), the corresponding coupling constant $ g _ {\sigma qq} $ also increase with the increase of magnetic field.
+When it comes to $T_{Mott}$, the $ g _ {\pi_0 qq} $ drops down significantly and then jump to a high value.

-Fig. 5 shows the effects of the chemical potential through coupling constant $ g _ {\pi_0 qq} $ and $ g _ {\sigma qq} $.
-Here we fix the magnetic field $eB=5m_{\pi}^{2}$ and the chemical potential are $\mu=0MeV$, $\mu=100MeV $, $\mu=200MeV$, $\mu=300MeV$.
-In Fig. 5.(a), the coupling constant becomes smaller with the increase of the chemical potential.
+Fig.~\ref{fig5} shows the effects of the chemical potential through coupling constant $ g _ {\pi_0 qq} $ and $ g _ {\sigma qq} $.
+Here we fix the magnetic field $eB=5m_{\pi}^{2}$ and the chemical potential are $\mu=0, 100, 200, 300$ MeV.
+In Fig.~\ref{fig5}.(a), the coupling constant becomes smaller with the increase of the chemical potential.
 For a fixed magnetic field, the coupling constant is basically constant and then changes significant when the chemical potential is finite.
-One can clearly see that the critical temperature when $ g _ {\pi_0 qq} =0$ is decreasing with the increase of chemical potential.
-Which means the add of chemical potential will suppress the decay of the $\pi_0$ meson.
-In Fig. 5.(b), the chemical potential has significant impact on coupling constant $ g _ {\sigma qq} $, and it decreases gradually with the increase of temperature.
+One can clearly see that the critical temperature when $ g _ {\pi_0 qq}$ jumps is decreasing with the increase of chemical potential, which means adding chemical potential suppresses the decay of the $\pi_0$ meson.
+In Fig.~\ref{fig5}.(b), the chemical potential has a significant impact on coupling constant $ g _ {\sigma qq} $, and it decreases gradually with the increase of temperature.

-Here, we need to explain that in Fig. 4 and Fig. 5, the coupling constant $ g _ {\pi_0 qq} $ and $ g _ {\sigma qq} $ do not rise after the critical temperature, that is because we choose $\omega=m_{M}$ in Eq.(\ref{2}), the influence of the imaginary part is not considered in the process of calculating the self-energy, and this phenomenon does not affect our calculation results of the decay width.
-Some work with the influence of the imaginary part can be found in \cite{Klevansky:1992qe,Mao:2016}.